 And the majority of renters do not want another renter in their backyard, nor do they want the noise and inconvenience that comes from an adjacent property.
 Check out our selection of dual occupancy builder to see whether one of them is right for you.

 You’ll experience more extended vacancy periods.

-Your pool of tenants will be restricted for both properties, so you’ll have less choice in your selection, experience more extended vacancy periods, and it’s likely you will have to deal with two sets of lower socio-economic tenants instead of one average socio-economic family.
+You will have a smaller pool of potential tenants to choose from for both of the properties, which means you will have fewer options when making your selection, more extended periods of vacancy, and it is likely that you will have to deal with two sets of lower socio-economic tenants rather than a single family with an average socio-economic status.